Milnesium tardigradum: Morphology

 M. tardigradum has a symmetrical body with eight legs; it uses claws—a distinctive feature of this tardigrade species.
 The total length of the body varies, with some measuring up to 0.7 mm in length.

 M. tardigradum have been found to possess a high level of radioresistance.
 In 2007, individuals of two tardigrade species, Richtersius coronifer and M. tardigradum, were subject to the radiation, near-vacuum, and near-absolute zero conditions of outer space as part of the European Space Agency's Biopan-6 experiment.
 Three specimens of M. tardigradum survived.
 The M. tardigradum can cope with high amounts of environmental stress by initiating cryptobiosis.
 During this state, the internal organic clock of M. tardigradum halts, thus the cryptobiotic state does not contribute to the aging process.

 Nutrition

 M. tardigradum is an omnivorous predator.
 It typically feeds on other small organisms, such as algae, rotifers, and nematodes.
 There have also been recorded cases of M. tardigradum feeding on other smaller tardigrades.

 Evolution

-M. tardigradum has been phylogenetically linked to arthropods.
+Milnesium tardigradum has been phylogenetically linked to arthropods.
 Although the extent of the relationship is still debated, evidence suggests that tardigrades and arthropods have a close evolutionary history.
-Recent research has shown a shortage in a particular subset of genes also found in nematodes, another member of the Ecdysozoa superphylum.
+A 2017 study has shown a shortage in a particular subset of genes also found in nematodes, another member of the Ecdysozoa superphylum.